Rodrianaa/Rodrianaa/README.md

 ## 📦 Projects

-### Active Development
-(You don't have active development projects right now, so this section can be left empty or removed entirely.
-I'll leave it empty for now, as you requested.)

 ### Completed Projects
 - ✅ [Simple To-Do List Application](https://github.com/Rodrianaa/todo-list.git) - A responsive and interactive task manager with persistence.
     - **Live Demo:** [https://rodrianaa.github.io/todo-list/](https://rodrianaa.github.io/todo-list/)